Donald Insall: Career

 Insall worked with the London architects, Phillimore and Jenkins.

 During 1957 Insall published his report The Care of Old Buildings, marking the 80th anniversary of the founding by William Morris of the Society for the Protection of Ancient Buildings.
 During 1958 he founded architectural conservation practice Donald Insall Associates, and was joined shortly after by Peter Locke (1929–2013), both men having been Lethaby Scholars of the Society for the Protection of Ancient Buildings in 1950.

 Insall was appointed the City of Chester's consultation consultant in 1960, a post he held until 1978.

 Donald Insall Associates continues its specialist work in conservation, historic consultancy, adaptive re-use and new buildings in sensitive sites.
 Insall ran the practice until his retirement in 1998, and continues active as a Consultant.

 Honours

-In the 1995 New Year Honours Insall was appointed a Commander of the Order of the British Empire (CBE) for services to conservation.
+In the 1995 New Year Honours, Insall was appointed a Commander of the Order of the British Empire (CBE) for services to conservation.
 Subsequently, he was appointed a Knight Bachelor in the Queen's 2010 Birthday Honours.

 In recognition of his conservation work in Chester, Insall received the honorary freedom of the City of Chester in 1999.
 He has also received Europa Nostra's Medal of Honour.

 Insall was awarded the honorary degrees of Doctor of Laws from the University of Bristol in 2004 and Doctor of Architecture from the University of Chester in 2012.

 Personal life

 Insall lives on Kew Green in Kew, south west London.
 He and his wife Libby have two sons and one daughter.
-His elder son, Robert Insall, is a Professor of cell biology at the University of Glasgow and a Fellow of the Royal Society of Edinburgh.
+His elder son, Robert Insall, is the professor of computational cell biology at University College London and a fellow of the Royal Society of Edinburgh.
+He is a life member of the Royal Photographic Society which he joined in 1949.The Photographic Journal, June 1949, p.
+148.